- American Sign Language (ASL) [ Wikipedia ] – primary language of English-speaking Deaf in North America

 - Howard v. the University of British Columbia (1993) [ PDF ] – court decision requiring all schools to accommodate students who are in need of accessibility-related support to participate in classes.

 - Eldridge v.
-British Columbia Attorney General (1997) [ PDF ] – court decision requiring province (only BC?) to provide medical interpreting service.
+British Columbia Attorney General (1997) [ PDF ] – court decision requiring province (BC only?) to provide medical interpreting service.

-- Canadian Assn. of the Deaf v.
-Canada (2007) [ PDF ] – court decision requiring all federal departments to provide sign language interpreters for deaf interacting with federal employees.
+- Canadian Association of the Deaf v.
+Canada (2007) [ PDF ] – court decision requiring federal departments to provide sign language interpreter on request when interacting with federal employees.

 - Accessibility for Ontarians with Disabilities Act (AODA) – enacted in 2005 for the purpose of improving accessibility standards for Ontarians with physical and mental disabilities to all public establishments by 2025. [ Wikipedia ]